grhw/guhw-characterless-skin/readme.md

 It's my main skin.
 I use it.
 If you hate it, not my problem.

+Characterless, except for the background.
+Sorry, couldn't resist.
+It's just the osager.

 standard is very.. performance optimized.

 Sounds taken from Keqing Tourney Skin.